oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     key_file=~/.oci/oci_api_key.pem
     ```

-    You have generated and downloaded this file in the previous step, but so far you haven't uploaded it.
+    You have generated and downloaded this file (still to be renamed) in the previous step, but so far you haven't uploaded it.
 This will be done in the next step.

     **5.4 YOUR TENANCY OCID**